 Disclosure: Some of the links in this post may be affiliate links.
 If you click an affiliate link I will make a small commission at no extra cost to yourself.
 Affiliate marketing is one of the ways we keep the lights on around here so I appreciate your support and understanding!

 Is it just me or was Winter totally killing us only a few weeks ago and now we’re baking in spring almost summertime heat?!
-That happened fast.
+Um, That happened fast.
+Time to adjust your savings to match the seasons and grab the free printable savings tracker and stay organized all season!

 Summers are tough on finances around here, like really tough.
 There’s a ton of different reasons: kids home from school bring extra daycare costs, more activities that cost money, and then there’s all the extra food…